Skip to main content

 evaluate(dataset, [answer_relevancy_metric])

-There are two mandatory and eleven optional arguments when calling the evaluate() function:
+There are two mandatory and twelve optional arguments when calling the evaluate() function:

 • test_cases: a list of LLMTestCases OR ConversationalTestCases, or an EvaluationDataset.
 You cannot evaluate LLMTestCase/MLLMTestCases and ConversationalTestCases in the same test run.